 - Echocardiogram - sound waves create a moving picture of the heart

 - Electrocardiogram (ECG) - measures the electrical activity of the heart

-- Cardiac resynchronization therapy (CRT) – a special "biventricular" pacemaker which delivers electrical energy that causes the two unsynchronized ventricles to beat simultaneously again
+Cardiac resynchronization therapy (CRT) is a "biventricular" pacemaker delivering an electrical energy to cause two unsynchronized ventricles to beat simultaneously again.